AmericanPhilosophicalSociety/RevCityDocs/imageandmetadatacapture.md

 ---
 # {{ page.title }}

 This document is intended as a quick reference for digitization workflow, specifically image and metadata capture for _The Revolutionary City: A Portal to the Nation’s Founding_, a collaborative digital project using Islandora and Drupal software.
-Refer to [_The Revolutionary City_ Digitization Guidelines](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/) and/or [_The Revolutionary City_ Digitization Workflows Guide](https://docs.google.com/presentation/d/1STI-qUVlGjjtBmtEin_qq4iXElq_usPd1lTL0Dxvy1w/edit#slide=id.g583e451791_0_92) for further details and instructions on steps in this workflow.
+Refer to [_The Revolutionary City_ Digitization Guidelines](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/) for further details and instructions on steps in this workflow.

 ### **Review collection for metadata management**